isomerpages/moe-ast-moehc/_explore/Beginnings of Education/Restoring Education After World War II.md

 <br clear="left">

 <figcaption><strong>
-Educational Policy in the Colony of Singapore: Ten-Year Programme.</strong><br>The document states the principles behind Singapore’s education policy for the next ten years.<br>Courtesy of National Library Board.
+Educational Policy in the Colony of Singapore: Ten-Year Programme.</strong><br>The document states the principles behind Singapore’s education policy for the next ten years.Courtesy of National Library Board.
 </figcaption>
 </figure>